anycoinsio/docs/src/developer/swaps/create.md

     "outAddress": "TC1LrufbG1spBUE1v6fKem4PAaCGm7ah7S",
     "state": "Pending",
     "createdAt": "2023-04-05T12:34:56.789Z",
-    "finalizedAt": null
+    "stateChangedAt": "2023-04-05T12:34:56.789Z"
 }
 ```

-The `finalizedAt` field will be populated with a timestamp once the swap is complete or canceled.
-Until then, it remains `null`.

 ## Notes

 - Ensure that both `inCoinId` and `outCoinId` are valid and have swap functionalities enabled.
 - The `outAddress` must be compatible with the `outCoinId` specified.

+## Next Steps

-- Monitor the `state` field to track the progress of your swap.
+- Transfer the desired amount of coins to the `inAddress`.
+The swap will automatically start after your transaction is confirmed.
+- You will receive a [`Swap Completed`](../webhooks/events/swap-completed.md) webhook once the swap is processed.

 ## Best Practices